karthik1609/car_insurance_claims_ai_agent/options.md

 Everything is within Azure West Europe, ensuring data stays in region.
 The MCP Gateway and Agent Service could be integrated within a VNet or use service endpoints as needed.

-This approach, albeit quite advanced, is **fully achievable on Azure** as of 2025 given Azure AI Foundry’s MCP support.
+This approach, albeit quite advanced, is **fully achievable on Azure** as of 2025 given Azure AI Foundry's MCP support.
 It does not sacrifice any capability—if anything, it adds more (SQL integration, easy expandability).
 The complexity is highest here: developers must be comfortable with the MCP paradigm and maintaining potentially multiple AI services.
-Observability is crucial, but Azure’s evolving toolset is meant to handle it (Responsible AI dashboards, etc.).
-The payoff is an **AI architecture that can evolve with minimal refactoring**, making it somewhat “future-proof” and vendor-agnostic while still running on Azure.
+Observability is crucial, but Azure's evolving toolset is meant to handle it (Responsible AI dashboards, etc.).
+The payoff is an **AI architecture that can evolve with minimal refactoring**, making it somewhat "future-proof" and vendor-agnostic while still running on Azure.

 ## **Nominal Sequence Diagram (Key Scenario)**

-Finally, let’s illustrate a typical end-to-end flow in the MCP-based system for a claim query:
+Finally, let's illustrate a typical end-to-end flow in the MCP-based system for a claim query:

 ```mermaid
 sequenceDiagram